Notes on the Geography of The Netherlands: Delft: Traces of the East

 The canals are still in modest use.

-Unused, they still add value.
+Unused, they still add interest.
 Here, the Voldersgracht, just north of the Markt.

 Immediately east of the Stadhuis is De Waag, now a restaurant.
 Any idea about its original purpose?
 Hint: the other side of the building fronts a major canal.
 Another hint: many Asian imports came through here for processing.